 The balance of these elements result in exceptional comfort, indoor air quality, and a really low energy bill.

-The Passivhaus Institut Building Standard -- A major factor in reducing carbon emissions globally.
+The Passivhaus Institut Building Standard -- A major factor in reducing carbon emissions globally and REducing Global Warming.

 Please consider these questions.